fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 {% include alert.html class='danger' title='Reading Reflections' text="
 For this exercise, bullet points are 1-2 complete sentences that clearly express a complete idea, not cryptic phrases that no one but you can understand.

 - Group 1+2: Write 5 bullet points that summarize what you think are the main points of the article.
+They might not be equally important; you might think your first one or two points are REALLY important and the others are less so.
+But I want you to come up with 5 points to highlight.
-- Group 3+4: Write 5 bullet points that explain what's new and what's the same in terms of approaches to diet that we've seen developing in the course to this point.
+- Group 3+4: Write 5 bullet points that point out similarities and differences to other readings we've had in the course to this point.
+What kinds of things have we seen before?
+What are variations on a theme?
+What's really new?
 "%}